pengowray/VaraHuffmanNet/README.md

   *  Ordered by ascii value (0 to 255) in the original source code but any order would probably work.
 (If you were to make a robust VARA decoder, you'd want to test other orders in your unit tests)
   *  see "Huffman Table 2" below, which comes after the encoded message for the rest of the data needed for Huffman decoding.

-* Encoded Message
+* Encoded Message Body
-  *  A message with a length of any number of bytes, made up of variable length Huffman prefix codes.
+  *  A message body with a length of any number of bytes, made up of variable length Huffman prefix codes.
-  *  Each prefix code represents one 8-bit symbol (such as an ascii character)
+  *  Each Huffman prefix code represents one 8-bit symbol (such as an ascii character)
   *  It's zero padded: If the encoded message ends with a partial byte, the remaining bits are set to 0

 * Huffman Table 2: List of prefix codes